12 Shrubs, Trees, and Grasses for Fall and Winter Interest

 Not only can we continue to plant, but there are many trees, shrubs, and grasses that offer seasonal color and blooms during our fall and winter months.
 As the warm-season landscape goes to sleep, the show goes on!

 Fall and Winter Landscape Shopping Tip:

-Visit the Garden Center during the Fall and Winter seasons to get a good idea of how landscape plants you've been considering look during cooler weather.
-You'll discover that the form of some trees and shrubs can be just as interesting in the landscape after they've lost their leaves as they are leafed out in Spring and Summer.
-For those shrubs that bloom in the Fall and Winter, you'll also be able to see flower colors and forms in person.
+Visit the Garden Center during the fall and winter seasons to get a good idea of how landscape plants you've been considering look during cooler weather.
+You'll discover that the form of some trees and shrubs can be just as interesting in the landscape without leaves as they are leafed out in spring and summer.
+For those shrubs that bloom in the fall and winter, you'll also be able to see flower colors and forms in person.
 And, last but not least, you'll have the opportunity to choose some new favorite evergreens!

 Camellia - Queens of the Fall and Winter garden!